neogeographica/singleplayer_scripts/README.md

 <b>Remove a shortcut and auto-delete the associated gamedir</b><br/>
 <img src="cleanup.gif">
 </p>

-Folks keep releasing a stream of new stuff so I needed to reduce the friction involved in keeping up with it!

 I currently use a variant of Ubuntu called elementary OS.
 So these files and commands should work on Ubuntu, elementary OS, or other Ubuntu variants.
 If not (or if they can also be tweaked to be compatible with other Linux flavors) then pull requests to improve them are welcome.